Combining AI and AM - Improving Approximate Matching through Transformer Networks: Transformer-Boosted Approximate Matching

-\textbf{Q1: DLAM meets accuracy of state-of-the-art fuzzy hashing algorithms.} In \cref{tab:anomaly_detection_results} the accuracy, false-positive rate, and false-negative rate of our approach are compared to common and state-of-the-art fuzzy hashing algorithms.
-While ssdeep and TLSH completely fail in detecting the anomalies in all file types, the state-of-the-art hashing algorithms mrsh-cf and MRSH-v2 are able to reliably identify the anomalies in most cases.
-This is especially interesting since the files to be classified have the same length as the anomaly, which in theory is an easy setting for ssdeep and TLSH as was shown by \citet{martinez2020improved}.
-Unlike ssdeep and TLSH, mrsh-cf and MRSH-v2 are multi-resolution hashes, which can map many more features into the hashes.
+\textbf{Q1: DLAM meets accuracy of state-of-the-art fuzzy hashing algorithms.} We state our experimental results, which compare our DLAM approach to common and state-of-the-art fuzzy hashing algorithms in \cref{tab:anomaly_detection_results}.
+The table includes the accuracy, false-positive rate, true-positive rate, false-negative rate, and true-negative rate in percentage.
+While \ssdeep\ and \tlsh\ on their own completely fail in detecting the files with injected fragments for all file types, the state-of-the-art hashing algorithms \mrshcf\ and \mrshtwo\ are still able to reliably identify the fragments in most cases.
+This is especially interesting since the files to be classified have the same length as the fragment, which in theory is an easy setting for \ssdeep\ and \tlsh\ as was shown by \citet{martinez2020improved}.
+Unlike \ssdeep\ and \tlsh, \mrshcf\ and \mrshtwo\ are multi-resolution hashes, which can map many more features into the hashes.
 As a result, the length of the hashes is not limited to a maximum size, which increases accuracy for similarity matching since less information about the files is lost.